fjvallarino/monomer/tasks.md

     - Used by globalKeyPath/globalKeyWidgetId
   - Rename simpleApp (check startApp in docs).
   - Rename globalKeyWidgetId/globalKeyPath to widgetIdFromKey/pathFromKey

-Next
   - Function for setting focus should be in Utils.
   - Should WidgetType be an alias instead of a newtype?
-  - Rename globalKeys to keyNodeMap
+No.
   - Move Helper to Common?
+No.
+  - Rename globalKeys to widgetKeyMap

+Next
   - Add context button in wenv/config (similar to main button)
   - Check text vertical centering (Tutorial 03).
   - Check label ellipsis in Tutorial01.